 What is a Master of Public Health (Advanced)?

 The Master of Public Health (Advanced) builds upon existing knowledge and skills to better equip health professionals in addressing public health issues.
-The course places an emphasis on the social determinants of health and prepares you to address inequalities for the most vulnerable populations in Australia and across the globe.Learning outcomes
+The course emphasises the social determinants of health and prepares you to address inequalities for the most vulnerable populations around the world.

 - Apply local and global health awareness to public health challenges.